udhayakumargururaj/mf-remote-react/README.md

-Here's a simple README template for a Lit-based host application:
+Here's a simple README template for a React based Remote application:
 ---
 # React MF Application